2019 FLP Awards Ceremony

 All ten of the fourth year FLP Scholars who graduated and took the bar exams in 2018 passed.
 The eight (8) other FLP Scholars are:

-The FLP Legal Scholarship Program is co-sponsored by the Tan Yan Kee Foundation and undertaken in cooperation with the Philippine Association of Law Schools.
+The FLP Legal Scholarship Program is funded by the Tan Yan Kee Foundation and undertaken in cooperation with the Philippine Association of Law Schools.
 It aims to look for the best and the brightest law students in the country.

 Parents and Children: When Law and Technology Unbundle Traditional Identities